 Despite the swanky address in Paddington, you won't find leather banquettes or fancy dangly lights inside.
 Who needs 'em.
 Instead, there's a dartboard, a pool table (with games just $1), an old piano for drunken sing-alongs, cold beer and good food.
 Seriously m8, what more do you need?

 There are also a few steaks on offer, although you won't find the usual porterhouse, scotch fillet and rib eye on the list.
-Here it's hanger steak ('the everyday steak'), chuck steak ('the big steak') or sirloin on the bone ('the fancy steak') expertly cooked with a choice of sides, ranging from cauliflower cheese, crinkle-cut chips, peas, mash or honey carrots.
+Here it's spider steak ('the daily steak') or wagyu onglet ('the fancy steak') expertly cooked with a choice of sides, ranging from cauliflower cheese, crinkle-cut chips, peas, mash or honey carrots.
 You may have shied away from cooking these curious cuts at home, but they come up real nice when treated with a little respect.
-Vegos are not (entirely) forgotten, there's also a vegetarian lasagna ($18) containing 'a shitload of vegetables with pasta 'n' cheese'.
+Vegos are not (entirely) forgotten, there's also a vegetarian lasagna ($24) containing 'a shitload of vegetables with pasta 'n' cheese'.
 Well put.

 Young Henrys is well represented on tap — however, it would be pretty un-Australian to neglect the VB, Resch's and Carlton, which feature alongside.
 For the plonk, the wine list is all-Australian, featuring top drops by small local producers, listed by state.

 Just when you thought The Unicorn couldn't get any more magical, you'll be pleased to learn it's located on the lockout-free side of Oxford Street.
 You little beauty!

 Images: Bodhi Liggett